What’s the Cost of a Main Sewer Line Cleaning in Phoenix?

 In this article, we’ll cover:

-Factors that affect the cost of a main sewer line cleaning
+- Factors that affect the cost of a main sewer line cleaning

-Situations where you may need to replace your sewer lines altogether
+- Knowing when you may need to replace your sewer lines altogether

 Read on for more details that will help you budget for this plumbing service.

-- Sewage leaking from your home’s cleanout.
+- Sewage is leaking from your home’s cleanout.
 Your cleanout is a pipe that plumbers use to access your main sewer line.
 This is usually located outside.

-The location of the clog
+- The location of the clog

-The severity of the clog
+- The severity of the clog

-Whether a video camera inspection is needed
+- The need for a video camera inspection

-Let’s take a closer look at those 4 factors…
+Let’s take a closer look at those four factors.

-Factor #1: The location of the clog
+Factor #1: Location of the Clog

 How does this affect price?
 The harder it is to access the clog, the more it will cost to clean your main sewer line.